ehlesp/smallab-k8s-pve-guide/G011 - Host hardening 05 ~ Proxmox VE services.md

 ### _Default 8006 port and listening interfaces_

 By default, `pveproxy` listens on all your system's network interfaces through the `8006` port.
-This behaviour **cannot be changed in any way**, or is not documented how to do so.
+This behavior **cannot be changed in any way**, or is not documented how to do so.
 Hence you'll need to rely on other techniques, like firewalling or use an extra reverse proxy, to protect the PVE's proxy.

 ### _Enforcing strong SSL/TLS ciphers_